odjhey/try-redwoodjs/plugins-via-prefix/README.md

 - [ ] secure some routes depends on the authorization
 - [ ] create a dev guide/wf, [something like this](https://github.com/echobind/bisonapp/blob/canary/docs/devWorkflow.md)
 - [x] add portal view
+- [ ] rename PortalUnits to PortalUnitList and PortalUnitListItem accordingly

 ## Plugin Centric Dev